 The AAA component identifies the processor for which the package

-Debian's FTP directory structure at What are all those directories at the
+structure at What are all those

-"Debian architecture" in the manual page
+description of "Debian architecture" in the manual page

 Specifics regarding the contents of a Debian control file are provided in the Debian Policy Manual, section 5, see What other documentation exists on and for a Debian system?, Section 12.1.